Cheshunt to Broxbourne walk

 On all the walk options you could omit the loop into Waltham Abbey.
 This Short Cut is worth considering if you prefer a walk entirely within the Country Park, but of course it leaves out the walk's historic features as well as the town's wide choice of eateries.
-On the full walk various routes around Waltham Abbey is described, with an optional extension around a large water meadow to the north of the town.
+On the full walk a suggested loop around Waltham Abbey is described, with an optional extension around a large water meadow to the north of the town.

-If you want to abandon the walk in Waltham Abbey you could head for the station at Waltham Cross, although this is 1½ km away along a busy main road.
-Alternatively, there are buses from the roundabout on Highbridge Street to places where you can catch a train or tube: Chingford, Walthamstow, Loughton, etc.
+If you want to abandon the walk in Waltham Abbey you could head for the station at Waltham Cross; this is 1½ km away along a busy main road, but several bus routes go there from the large roundabout on Highbridge Street (and also to places where you could catch a tube, eg. Loughton).

-Oyster PAYG can be used on this walk, although the stations are outside the main TfL Zones 1-6 and you may find that a simple day return to Broxbourne (or Cheshunt for the Short Circular Walk) might be better value.
+Oyster PAYG can be used at both stations but a simple return to Broxbourne (or Cheshunt for the Short Circular Walk) might be better value.
 Cheshunt is in TfL Zone 8 but Broxbourne is outside the numbered zones.

-A London Freedom Pass is valid for travel to Cheshunt on the London Overground service from Liverpool Street, but only as far as Enfield Lock on the West Anglia line.
+A London Freedom Pass is only valid for travel to Cheshunt on the London Overground service from Liverpool Street, not on the Greater Anglia line.

 Take the train nearest to 10:30 from Liverpool Street (or Stratford) to Cheshunt.
 For the Long Circular Walk, take the train nearest to 10:00 to Broxbourne.
 On all the walk options, you could start at least half an hour later if taking the Short Cut omitting Waltham Abbey.